HL7/fhir-specialty-rx/input/pages/request-queries.md

 ### Optional searches

-Requesters may include searches other than those outlined above.
-Responders MUST return a [search-result](StructureDefinition-specialty-rx-bundle-search-result.html) for each, which should include an OperationOutcome indicating when the responder does not support the submitted search or search parameter.
+Requesters MAY include searches other than those outlined above.

+- Data Source Systems SHALL return a [search-result](StructureDefinition-specialty-rx-bundle-search-result.html) for each--even if the search is not supported--which SHALL include an OperationOutcome indicating when the responder does not support the submitted search or search parameter.

 ### Further search guidance